Fellow Membership Programme

 • What documents will I need to retrieve my funds?

-For most UNDP offices you will be required to present your passport or any photo ID.
+For most UNDP offices, you must present your passport or photo ID.
 If further actions or support are necessary, we will let you know.

 • When can I do my research fellowship?

-Calls for fellowship proposals occur once per year.
-All proposals should stipulate a maximum three-month stay scheduled for the following year.
+Calls for 3-month fellowship proposals occur twice per year, a year before the actual activity.
+All proposals should stipulate a three-month schedule.

 • When should I confirm my fellowship dates?

-You must send a letter signed by your host supervisor confirming your dates of stay at least two months prior to your fellowship.
+You must send a letter signed by your host supervisor confirming your stay dates at least one month before your fellowship starts.

 • If I already opted for a fellowship and it was granted, can I apply for another fellowship?